 Returns for private real estate remain stable while public real estate continues to outperform other major asset classes at the global level.
 With the volume of capital held by funds that is yet to be deployed near all-time highs, investors, though increasingly cautious and selective, remain keen to access the sector.
 In this environment we expect global investment in commercial real estate to moderate by about 0-5% for all of 2019, to roughly US$750 billion.
 With Asia-Pacific continuing to outperform and activity surprisingly on the upside in the Americas, the global decline will be primarily driven by weakness in EMEA, particularly in the office and retail sectors.

 U.S. underpins outperformance in the Americas

 Activity in the Americas reversed course in the third quarter of 2019 as volumes jumped by 22% to US$97 billion.
 This brings an end to the slowdown seen during the first half of the year, with investment over the year to date totalling US$245 billion, 9% higher than the total from the same period in 2018.
 Driving this increase is the U.S., where investment is up by 9% through the first three quarters of the year.
 Activity in the region’s next two largest markets also picked up, with Canada and Brazil both seeing sturdy growth.
 On the other hand, activity in Mexico fell to its lowest level during the current cycle.

 Core markets continue to drag on activity in EMEA

-Activity remains elevated in Asia Pacific.
+Activity remains elevated in Asia-Pacific.
 The best third quarter on record, Q3 2019 saw year-on-year investment rise by 18% to US$42 billion.
-Activity over the first three quarters also now stands at its highest level on record, totalling US$128 billion, which is 10% better than the same period last year.
+Activity over the first three quarters also now stands at its highest level on record, totaling US$128 billion, which is 10% better than the same period last year.
 Driving this increase is the region’s largest market, China, where volumes have risen by 56% through the first three quarters of the year.

 Office capital value growth slowing